HritwikSinghal/NLP/README.md

 Vani

+## Instructions

+- Prerequisites for running the code:
+    - make sure to install the following packages in python:
+        - nltk,
+        - matplotlib,
+        - wordcloud
+        - spacy
+        - stanford_openie
+        - Java should also be installed for "stanford_openie"

+- follow below instructions to install all files.
+    - To Install Pip
+        - run in terminal : ```sudo easy_install pip```
+    - Install: wordcloud, matplotlib ,NLTK, spacy, stanford_openie:
+        ```
+        pip install -U wordcloud
+        pip install -U matplotlib
+        pip install -U spacy
+        pip install -U nltk
+        pip install -U stanford_openie
+      ```

+    - To download the corpus, run in terminal:
+      ```
+      python -m nltk.downloader all
+      python -m spacy download en_core_web_sm
+      python -m spacy download en
+      ```

+Note: The "stanford_openie" will download training data when its run for first time, so wait till its done.
+This will happen automatically when you run this code, so no extra steps needed.

 ## Goal

 Our goal is to get the basic knowledge of how the algorithms work in real world and how to implement them.
 We will